alexiokay/OBS-Custom-Websocket-Plugin/README.md

 This is a plugin for [OBS Studio](https://obsproject.com/) exposing actions to [VortiDeck](https://www.vortideck.com), allowing users to take control of their OBS setup through VortiDeck peripherals.

+This is customized obs plugin for Logitech GHub, it includes constant reconnecting logic and Will include mdns searching in future

 ## File structure

 * `obs_plugin` directory contains the source code for the plugin.